decatorevista/storytelling/international.md

 - **[Antique Hostel](http://www.booking.com/hotel/ro/antique-hostel.en-gb.html)**

-	- **Location:** Closest in this list to the conference venue, with a park and museum nearby.
+	- **Location:** Closest in this list to the conference venue, at Piața Victoriei with a park and museum nearby.
 The conference venue is reacheable by taking the subway from Piața Victoriei to Aviatorilor station, then taking the 335, 331, 131 or 330 buses to Piața Presei.

 	- **Price:** A double standard room with a private bathroom is 25 euros per night.